ubitech/generic-policy-engine-with-consistent-hashing/README.md

 docker-compose up -d my-nexus //like this there is a connectivity problem between policy manager container and nexus docker run -d -p 8081:8081 -p 8082:8082 -p 8083:8083 --name my-nexus sonatype/nexus3:3.0.0
 ```
-create maven-group repository including sub repositories  with central-releases-snapshots
+You should create a new repository named  maven-group that includes the following sub repositories: central, releases & snapshots.
 Extra information can be found http://codeheaven.io/using-nexus-3-as-your-repository-part-1-maven-artifacts/
 You can access Nexus repository at http://localhost:8081

 #### Local mode execution it in standalone mode: